 There is a certain enjoyment in being completely confused while natural wonders like Niagara Falls and the Grand Canyon or some of the most well-known around the world for their sheer size.
 The world we live in is filled with mystery.

 The river gets as hot as 91 degrees Celsius, 196 degrees Fahrenheit.
 And scientists aren’t completely sure why.
-Normally, water that gets this hot is fed by a volcano, but this one is 700 kilometers removed from the nearest one.
+Normally, water that gets this hot is fed by a volcano, but this one is 700 kilometers faraway from the closest one.
 There is a theory, though.
 Scientists believe that boiling hot water from under the earth cracks through fault lines and heats up the river, making the water a geothermal system unlike any other on earth.

-Number 9: Confluence of Phone & Arve Rivers
+Number 9: Confluence Of Phone & Arve Rivers

 The AAV and Rhône are the two beautiful rivers with two different colors that meet at a certain point in Geneva, the second-most populous city in Switzerland.
 And make an amazing natural occurrence there.
 The color of the Rhone is blue and the AAVE river is brown.
-The most amazing fact is that after their confluence, both rivers never mix fully due to the difference in density.
+The most amazing fact is that after their confluence, both rivers never mix fully thanks to the difference in density.

 Number 8: Sakha Republic, Russia

 Its climate is one of the world’s most extreme average temperatures and January is as low as minus 46 degrees Fahrenheit and most of the land is covered by permafrost, lichen, and moss.
 Make it a favorite habitat for reindeer.
-Though mining has taken its toll on the region’s pristine wilderness, parts of it remain untouched.

-Number 7:The petrifying well
+Number 7:The Petrifying Well

 the petrifying well in Kenna’s burrow in North Yorkshire is a well that seems like something ripped out of a story by H.P.
 Lovecraft.
 It’s a place where water trickles down a cliffside that looks like a skeleton’s grinning face and where anything you place under the water will turn to stone.